OCA/maintainer-quality-tools/git/README.md

    ```

 **IMPORTANT** Don't forget to install/update flake8, pep8 and pylint-odoo modules to
-have the same checks as Travis.
+have the same checks as your CI.
 Don't use distribution packages, as they are
 outdated.
 Use pip ones:

 ```bash